JamesTurnerGit/thermostat/README.md

 ## Javascript project

-This folder contains projects written in Javascript and their test files.
+This folder contains  a list of projects written in Javascript.
+- FizzBuzz
+- Airport-challenge
+- thermostat